kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 {% banner "CSS Markdown Template" %}

-Because of frequent request I add a link to my _adjusted_ iA Writer CSS template to style Markdown posts.
-In DEVONthink _Media_ settings there is an entry for a custom _Style Sheet_.
-You point this to the CSS file on your harddrive.
+Because of frequent requests, I add a link to my _adjusted_ iA Writer CSS template to style Markdown posts.
+In DEVONthink _Media_ settings, there is an entry for a custom _Style Sheet_.
+You point this to the CSS file on your hard drive.
 It’s possible you need to restart DEVONthink after that.

 {% download "CSS Markdown Template", "/downloads/MarkdownDefault.css" %}